-Inventory turnover is usually described as the ratio of costs of goods sold to the average inventory over the same period of time.
+Inventory turnover is described as the cost of goods sold compared to the average inventory over the same period of time.
 It is generally simple to calculate and provides important insight as to where problems with inventory exist.
 However, inventory turnover analysis and management isn’t a one-size-fits-all approach for all companies and your company may need a specific strategy.
 If you want to know how to improve inventory turnover, keep on reading.

 The Importance of Inventory Turnover Analysis